Lauren Tom: Film

 Tom has played several supporting roles in films including Wall Street, See No Evil, Hear No Evil, and Blue Steel.
 Her role as a waitress in the Robin Williams/Tim Robbins film Cadillac Man led to her being a guest on The Tonight Show Starring Johnny Carson.

 Tom's lead roles in films include a key role in the 1984 film Nothing Lasts Forever, and a lead in the 1993 The Joy Luck Club.
 After this, she continued to receive supporting roles in other films such as When a Man Loves a Woman and North.

-Since the mid-1990s, Tom has focused primarily on voiceover roles.
+Since the mid-1990s, Tom has focused primarily on voice roles.
 She has appeared in a few live-action films, including the 2003 comedy Bad Santa and the 2004 film In Good Company.

 Television

-Lauren Tom's first role in television was that of Miko Wakamatsu on The Facts of Life.
-She subsequently appeared on The Equalizer, Vengeance Unlimited, Catfish With Black Bean Sauce, thirtysomething, Quantum Leap, Chicago Hope, Homicide: Life on the Street, Grace Under Fire, Friends, The Nanny, The Middle, DAG, The Division, Monk, My Wife and Kids, Barbershop: The Series, Grey's Anatomy, The Closer, and Men in Trees.
-She also had a supporting role on the 8th and 9th season of the drama series Supernatural as prophet Kevin Tran's mother, Linda Tran.
+Tom's first role in television was that of Miko Wakamatsu on The Facts of Life.
+She subsequently appeared on The Equalizer, Vengeance Unlimited, thirtysomething, Quantum Leap, Chicago Hope, Homicide: Life on the Street, Grace Under Fire, Friends, The Nanny, The Middle, DAG, The Division, Monk, My Wife and Kids, Barbershop: The Series, Grey's Anatomy, The Closer, and Men in Trees.

+From 2017 to 2019, she had a starring role on the Disney Channel comedy-drama Andi Mack, playing Andi's grandmother Celia and had a supporting role on the 8th and 9th season of the drama series Supernatural as prophet Kevin Tran's mother, Linda Tran.
 In 2018, she appeared in the second season of the Amazon Prime drama series Goliath.
-She also appeared in the 2nd season of Friends as Julie.